torgtrungus/slackescapepod/README.md

 ## Known Issues

 Bot posts may appear blank.
+This was written on a whim, meant to get to a working state only, so it isn't as pleasant to work with as I'd like.

 ## Notes